krishnasankarkk/vendor-management-system/README.md

 9. Access the API at `http://localhost:8000/api/`.

 ## API Endpoints
-The VMS exposes the following API endpoints:
+This system exposes the following API endpoints:

 - **Vendor Profile Management:**
   - `POST /api/vendors/` : Create a new vendor.